deepaksibm/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 		- `name` - (String) The name of the boot volume.
 		- `volume_id` - (String) The ID of the volume that is associated with the boot volume attachment.
 		- `volume_crn` - (String) The CRN of the volume that is associated with the boot volume attachment.
+	- `bandwidth` - The total bandwidth (in megabits per second) shared across the instance's network interfaces and storage volumes
+    - `total_volume_bandwidth` - The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes
+    - `total_network_bandwidth` - The amount of bandwidth (in megabits per second) allocated exclusively to instance network interfaces.
 	- `disks` - (List) Collection of the instance's disks.
 Nested `disks` blocks has the following structure:

 	  Nested scheme for `disks`: